Robert McCormick (Virginia inventor): Career

 McCormick and his wife Polly raised their eight children on the farm who grew up helping in the shop and the mill.
 He frequently busied himself with small gadgets and inventions around the farm.
 By 1809, McCormick had constructed a partially completed reaper.
 He eventually decided to formalize some of his work when he applied for a patent in 1830 for a "hemp-break", a device for breaking hemp and flax.
 He also produced a threshing machine, a clover sheller of stone, a blacksmith's bellows and a hill-side plow.

 By 1831, he had completed a reaper.
-He was encouraged by Polly to give it to their assertive and business-minded son Cyrus, who was able to improve and patent it in 1834 and establish the McCormick Harvesting Machine Company which led to the great wealth the family accumulated.
+His wife Polly encouraged him to give it to their assertive and business-minded son Cyrus, who was able to improve and patent it in 1834 and establish the McCormick Harvesting Machine Company which led to the great wealth the family accumulated.